enterpact/LegalContracts/README.md

 The development for this application has only been tested on **OSX** and the application has only been tested to run on **Google Chrome**.

-## Development
+## Setup Development Environment
+The following software must be installed.
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+`brew update;`
+    `brew upgrade;`
+    `brew tap ethereum/ethereum;`
+    `brew install ethereum;`
+    `brew install solidity;`
+    `brew install git;`
+    `brew install node;`
+    `brew install nmp;`
+    `npm install;`

+## Before testing Local Application code changes
 When developing for this application, you must run 2 commands before it can be deployed to a server.

-1.
-This command compiles the solidity code and application binary interface and then adds the binary code and abi it to the main javascript file dapp_module_final.js
+- This command compiles the solidity code and application binary interface and then adds the binary code and abi it to the main javascript file dapp_module_final.js `./migrate_solidity_code.sh`
-./migrate_solidity_code.sh

-2.
-This command packs up all the required javascript modules into one file which is then used by the webpage webpack
+- This command packs up all the required javascript modules into one file which is then used by the webpage `webpack`

+## How to run tests
+Before running tests geth must be running in the Rinkeby network `geth --rinkeby --verbosity 0 console`

+To do a test run for the javascript code
+`karma start my.config.js --log-level debug --single-run`